cosmos/sdk-tutorials/academy/4-my-own-chain/can-play.md

 $ checkersd query checkers can-play-move 2048 red 1 2 2 3
 ```

-Trying on a game that does not exist returns:
+Trying this on a game that does not exist returns:

 ```
 Error: rpc error: code = InvalidArgument desc = game by id not found: 2048: game by id not found: %s: invalid request